A vote to approve amendments to the constitution and bylaws was unanimously passed at the annual business meeting on October 21st, 2017.

 The Board of Directors shall provide leadership for WAESOL, conduct the daily business of the association, and control its funds under general policies determined by the membership.
 Board members shall consider it a duty of office to attend all Board meetings and the Annual Business Meeting.

 Article IV.
-Section I. Members of the Board of Directors
+Section 2.
+Members of the Board of Directors

-The Board of Directors shall consist of 14 members elected by the WAESOL membership.
-Members of the Board shall include five officers, the immediate Past President, and eight members-at-large who are broadly representative of the various areas of interest of the members.
-At least one of the members-at-large shall represent the area of the state beyond Puget Sound.
-The eight members-at-large shall serve two-year terms.
+The Board of Directors shall consist of 11 members elected by the WAESOL membership.
+Members of the Board shall include five officers and six members-at-large who are broadly representative of the various areas of interest of the members.
+The six members-at-large shall serve two-year terms.

 A majority vote of the Board shall be considered as binding for all Board decisions.
 A quorum shall consist of 50% of sitting Board members.

-The six elected officers of the Board shall be:
+The five elected Officers of the Board shall be:

 - President Elect